AmirMotefaker/Create-your-own-ChatGPT/README.md

 # ChatGPT Limitations
 - ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers.
 Fixing this issue is challenging, as: during RL training, there’s currently no source of truth; training the model to be more cautious causes it to decline questions that it can answer correctly; and supervised training misleads the model because the ideal answer [depends on what the model knows](https://www.alignmentforum.org/posts/BgoKdAzogxmgkuuAt/behavior-cloning-is-miscalibrated), rather than what the human demonstrator knows.

 - ChatGPT is sensitive to tweaks to the input phrasing or attempting the same prompt multiple times.
-For example, given one phrasing of a question, the model can claim to not know the answer, but given a slight rephrase, can answer correctly.
+For example, given one phrasing of a question, the model can claim to not know the answer, but given a slight rephrase, it can answer correctly.

 - The model is often excessively verbose and overuses certain phrases, such as restating that it’s a language model trained by OpenAI.
 These issues arise from biases in the training data (trainers prefer longer answers that look more comprehensive) and well-known over-optimization issues.